Working in Austria

 Whether or not you are allowed to work in Austria depends on your nationality, the kind of work and - for nationals of third countries – also on the type of the residence title.

 - Nationals of Belgium, Czech Republik, Denmark, Estonia, Germany, Hungary, Finland, France, Greece, Great Britain, Ireland, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Portugal, Poland, Slovakia, Slovenia, Sweden, Spain, Cyprus or Switzerland are allowed to work in Austria without any further permit (e.g. work permit) being required.

-- Nationals of Bulgaria and Romania however, still need a work permit for gainful employment due to transitional arrangements.
+- Nationals of Croatia however, still need a work permit for gainful employment due to transitional arrangements.
 If you carry out a job that is not subject to the regulations of the Austrian Act Governing Employment of Foreign Nationals, you need no work permit.

 Activities which are not subject to the regulations of the Austrian Act Governing Employment of Foreign Nationals are: activities in the framework of exchange or research programmes of the European Union or activities in academic teaching and research.